-In the end of the day we observe that for a single patch Chebyshev grid the maximum $N_y$ resolution is limited by the rounding errors at $N_y=80$.
+In the end of the day it's clear that for a single patch Chebyshev grid the maximum $N_y$ resolution is limited by the rounding errors at $N_y=80$.
 The accuracy of the thermodynamical potential for a grid of this size is about $10^{-7}$.
-We use this value as a numerical error estimate throughout the present study and it proves to be quite enough for our main results.
-We also see that the $x$-axis resolution can safely be set to $N_x=33$ points per one period of the stripe, without affecting the accuracy of result.
-We should note here that the comparable accuracy in FDD approach is reached for $N_y \approx 320$.
-Choosing the grid of this large size is disadvantageous on the other stages of calculation, so we choose rely on the pseudospectral approach.
-We've also checked that the patching technique doesn't bring any significant improvement of the accuracy.
+I use this value as a numerical error estimate throughout the present study and it proves to be quite enough for the main results.
+Also, the $x$-axis resolution can safely be set to $N_x=33$ points per one period of the CDW, without affecting the accuracy of result.
+It should be noted here that the comparable accuracy in FDD approach is reached for $N_y \approx 320$.
+Using the grid of this large size is disadvantageous on the other stages of calculation, therefore I rely on the pseudospectral approach instead.
+I've also checked that the patching technique doesn't bring any significant improvement of the accuracy.

-One should keep in mind that in the numerical procedure we solve DeTurck equations, so it must be checked that the Einstein equations are satisfied, which is done by two independent measures: $\max |G_\mu^\mu|$ and $\max |\sqrt{\xi^2}|$.
-For not very low temperatures $T> 0.005$ at the grids which we use these values are both of order $10^{-7}$, which is quite satisfactory.
+One should keep in mind that in the numerical procedure the DeTurck equations are solved, so it must be checked that the Einstein equations are satisfied.
+This is done by the two independent measures: $\max |G_\mu^\mu|$ and $\max |\sqrt{\xi^2}|$.
+For not very low temperatures $T> 0.01$ at the grids which were used these values are both of order $10^{-7}$, which is quite satisfactory.
 However, at lower temperatures they increase and the use of higher $N_y$-resolution grid is necessary.
-As stated above, our $N_y$-resolution is bounded by the rounding errors and \texttt{MachinePrecision}, henceforth with the present numerical scheme we can not reliably access extremely low temperatures.
+As stated above, the $N_y$-resolution is bounded by the rounding errors and \texttt{MachinePrecision}, henceforth with the present numerical scheme I can not reliably access extremely low temperatures.
 Nonetheless, this drawback has little impact on the results of the present study.